const-ae/glmGamPoi/fork.md

 # glmGamPoi(2/fork) explainer

-code in this repo after commit [`8d9a005`](https://github.com/goeva-lab/glmGamPoi/compare/8d9a005..perf_optim_eigen) represents work done to optimize glmGamPoi for enhanced compatibility w/ large-scale sparse/scRNA-seq data.
+code in this repo after commit [`8d9a005`](https://github.com/goeva-lab/glmGamPoi/compare/8d9a005..perf_optim_eigen) represents work done to optimize glmGamPoi for enhanced compatibility w/ large-scale sparse/single-cell RNA-seq data.

 an explicit aim of this project has been to allow for upstream-ing of the relevant code into the upstream ([`const-ae/glmGamPoi`](https://github.com/const-ae/glmGamPoi)) repo.